 School Zone Snow Removal

-When it snows, we grade school zones at elementary and high schools and the snow stays in piles in the parking lane, except for the loading zone.
-Our operators avoid peak drop-off and pick-up times for everyone's safety.
-The snow cleared from the school loading zones is stored on the opposite side of the street or down the block in snow piles.
+When it snows, we grade school zones at elementary and high schools, avoiding peak drop-off and pick-up times for everyone's safety.
+The snow cleared from the school and bus loading zones is stored on the opposite side of the street or down the block in snow piles.

 What you can expect from us